 Combining the HomePod and Apple TV does look like something that is being investigated by Apple.
 The Bloomberg report above mentions it, but that wasn’t the first indication that something like this was planned.

-In April 2020 it emerged that Apple had switched the software on the HomePod from iOS to tvOS, according to a 9to5Mac report.
-Such a move makes it even easier to merge those products in the future.
+In April 2020 it emerged that Apple had switched the software on the HomePod from iOS to tvOS.
+Such a move could make it even easier to merge those products in the future.

-Swiss website Handy Abovergleich did come up with an illustration of how this might look.
-They call this one the HomePod TV–the bar under the TV becomes not only the hub for TV, internet and smart devices, but also a sound system with support for standards such as Dolby Atmos and Apple Lossless.
+Swiss website Handy Abovergleich did come up with an illustration of how this might look (above).
+They call this one the HomePod TV–the bar under the TV becomes not only the hub for TV, internet, and smart devices but also a sound system with support for standards such as Dolby Atmos and Apple Lossless.